Awards Program

 Nursing-led IBD Research Grant

-The 2025 Nursing-Led IBD Research Grant competition is open.
-The deadline to submit an application is Friday, August 15, 2025 at 5:00 pm EDT.
+The 2026 Nursing-Led IBD Research Grant competition is open.
+The deadline to submit an application is Friday, July 3, 2026 at 5:00 pm EDT.

 This grant is intended to increase funding opportunities for nurses leading IBD research projects and enhance research skills within the IBD nursing community.
 Subject to the availability of funds, $15,000 is available each year to support two (2) small clinical research pilot project that will improve IBD patient care and quality of life.